 Whether in change lists and dashboards an

-IDcolumn with the numeric change IDs should be shown.
+IDcolumn with the change numbers should be shown.

 Whether common path prefixes in the file list on the change screen should be grayed out.

 Signed-off-byfooter should be automatically inserted into changes that are created from the web UI (e.g. by the

 Edit Configbuttons on the project screen, and the

 Whether to publish any outstanding draft comments by default when pushing updates to open changes.
 This preference just sets the default; the behavior can still be overridden using a push option.

 Whether new changes are uploaded as work-in-progress per default.
 This preference just sets the default; the behavior can still be overridden using a push option.

 Gerrit sends out email notifications to users and supports parsing back replies on some of them (when configured).